Translate user interface files

 Select Create.
 Verify the request details were selected correctly and then click Yes to continue.

 To take advantage of the Microsoft-trained MT system for Microsoft Dynamics linguistic assets, you must select English – United States as either the source language or the target language.
 Here is an example.

 Translation source language Translation target language MT system that is used English – United States Japanese Microsoft-trained MT system Japanese English – United States Microsoft-trained MT system German Japanese Generic MT system, unless the user provides a translation memory (TM) that uses XML Localization Interchange File Format (XLIFF) and has more than 10,000 translation units (TUs)

 Select the plus sign (+) in each section to open the File upload page.

 Create one zip file that contains all the UI files in the source language that you want to translate from.
 The zip file can include different file types, provided that the file types are supported for the product.
 For more information about supported file types, see Supported products.
 Note that DTS doesn't change the source files that you upload.
 The source files are only used to create files in the corresponding target languages you requested.

 Upload XLIFF translation memory files (Optional)

-In addition to using XLIFF TMs for recycling, DTS uses them to create a custom MT system if either the source language or the target language is a Microsoft GA language, and if the other language is English – United States.
 However, if neither the source language nor the target language is a Microsoft GA language, and if the XLIFF TM contains fewer than 10,000 TUs, DTS uses a general domain MT system after recycling is completed.
 This behavior occurs because of requirements that are set by Microsoft Translator Hub (MT Hub).